Carnival in Croatia, Slovenia & Macedonia February

 Ljubljana’s flamboyant festival of alternative and world music features everything from new jazz to contemporary folk music.
 There are also film screenings, workshops, debates and seminars to attend.

 Summer has arrived and with it comes hot, sunny weather and a full festival schedule.
-This is a great time for sunning yourself on the beach before the holiday hordes descend and prices soar.
+This is a great time for sunning yourself on the beach before the school-holiday hordes descend and prices peak.

 Theatre City, Montenegro

-Budva comes over all thespian for six weeks from mid-June, with performances held in such dramatic spots as the Citadela and in front of the Old Town's walls.
+Budva comes over all thespian for seven weeks, with performances held in such dramatic spots as the Citadela and in front of the Old Town's walls.

 EXIT Festival, Serbia

-Thousands of revellers enter the state of EXIT each July within the walls of the Petrovaradin Fortress in Novi Sad (www.exitfest.org).
+Thousands of revellers enter the state of EXIT each July within the walls of the Petrovaradin Fortress in Novi Sad.
 International headlining acts draw music lovers from all over the continent.

 Ohrid Summer Festival, Macedonia

-The month-long Ohrid Summer Festival (www.ohridsummer.com.mk) comprises a wealth of performances ranging from classical, opera and rock acts to theatre and literature.
-The best events are held in the open-air Roman theatre.
+The month-long Ohrid Summer Festival comprises a wealth of performances ranging from classical, opera and rock acts to theatre and literature.
+The best events are held in the open-air Roman amphitheatre.

 Ultra Europe, Croatia